 You’ll already know that boxers are famous for that squashed muzzle, but what happens when you cross this with the long snout of a husky?

-Boxers average in height at around 21 to 25 inches.
-Similarly, huskies have a withers height of around 21 to 23.5 inches so you can expect your boxer husky puppies to be in the same range of 20-25 inches.
+A Boxer averages around 21 to 25 inches in height.
+Similarly, Siberian huskies have a withers height of around 21 to 23.5 inches so you can expect your boxer husky mix to be in the same range of 20-25 inches.

 The weight of a boxer mixed with husky is between 35 to 70 pounds.
 Huskies are generally more lightweight at 35 to 60 pounds whereas boxers can carry more weight at 55 to 70 pounds so the weight range of a boxer husky mix puppy can vary.

-Again, the coat is a part of this cross breeds appearance which is hard to predict.
-Huskies have a thicker coat, including a topcoat and undercoat, which helps them to deal with freezing temperatures.
+Again, the coat is a part of this mixed breed’s appearance which is hard to predict.
+Siberian huskies have a thicker coat, including a topcoat and undercoat, which helps them to deal with freezing temperatures.
 They can also be a range of colors such as black and white, brown, grey or copper red.

 Boxers are easier to identify from their classic short hair coat.
-Most boxers are fawn or brindle colored with a white underbelly.
-So, the mix of the two coats can result in a range of different colors and patterns.
+Most boxer dogs are fawn or brindle colored with a white underbelly.
+So, the mix of the two coats can result in a range of different colors and patterns for your new puppy.

 Boxer husky mix dogs have inherited a lot of great characteristics from both breeds.
-They are known for being loyal, intelligent and affectionate which makes them great family dogs.
+They are well known for being loyal, intelligent and affectionate which makes them great family pets.
 They are also very active and require a lot of exercise as both breeds are working dogs.

 Being highly independent, training can take a lot of patience and dedication.
-But with their working dog nature, boxer husky puppies can learn to follow commands in time.
+But with their inherent dog nature, boxer husky puppies can learn to follow commands in time.